akamud/Xamarin.Forms.TestingLibrary/README.md

 ## How it works

-This project lies heavily on [Jonathan Peppers](https://github.com/jonathanpeppers) [Xamarin.Forms.Mocks](https://github.com/jonathanpeppers/Xamarin.Forms.Mocks) project.
+This project relies heavily on [Jonathan Peppers](https://github.com/jonathanpeppers) [Xamarin.Forms.Mocks](https://github.com/jonathanpeppers/Xamarin.Forms.Mocks) project.
 That's how we mock the Forms engine to actually work outside any platform (iOS, Android, etc.).

 Other than that, most of the public APIs are using the same strategy: loading all the pages/views children and iterating and applying filters on them.
 It really is that simple.
 Xamarin.Forms.TestingLibrary is nothing more than a bunch of helpers that you could have written yourself.
 We are just giving you a shortcut.